brittdesroches/distributedSystemsAssignment1/README.md

 # distributedSystemsAssignment1
-How to use the program:
+**How to use the program:**

-   **STARTING IN THE DIRECTORY THAT HOLDS THESE FILES**
+  - Navigate the the directory these files are found in

   - Start server with "java ConversionServer 3500" (3500 is an example port number)